 APERTURE (SAMPLING) DELAY is that time required after the fall of the clock input for the sampling switch to open.
 The Sample/Hold circuit effectively stops capturing the input signal and goes into the "hold" mode t{AD} after the clock goes low.

 APERTURE JITTER is the variation in aperture delay from sample to sample.
-Aperture jitter shows up as noise at the output.
+Aperture jitter shows up as input noise.